 How do I check my ride is free?

-• It will say USC Safe Rides in the promo section of the app.
+• It will say USC Safe Rides or HSC Safe Rides in the “Promo” or “Payment” section of the Lyft app.

 • The quote fare box will say FREE after you enter your pick-up and drop-off locations.